Dysthymia: Double depression

 Double depression occurs when a person experiences a major depressive episode on top of the already-existing condition of dysthymia.
 It is difficult to treat, as patients accept these major depressive symptoms as a natural part of their personality or as a part of their life that is outside of their control.
 The fact that people with dysthymia may accept these worsening symptoms as inevitable can delay treatment.
 When and if such people seek out treatment, the treatment may not be very effective if only the symptoms of the major depression are addressed, but not the dysthymic symptoms.

-Patients with double depression tend to report significantly higher levels of hopelessness than is normal.
-This can be a useful symptom for mental health services providers to focus on when working with patients to treat the condition.
-Additionally, cognitive therapies can be effective for working with people with double depression in order to help change negative thinking patterns and give individuals a new way of seeing themselves and their environment.
+Patients with double depression tend to report significantly higher levels of hopelessness than is normal, while patients diagnosed with only dysthymia or major depression displayed more temperate levels of hopelessness.
+This provides mental health service providers a baseline of reference when considering double depression diagnoses in comparison to others.
+Additionally, it can be a useful symptom for providers to focus on when working with patients to treat the condition.
+Cognitive therapies can be effective for working with people with double depression in order to help change negative thinking patterns and give individuals a new way of seeing themselves and the environment.

 It has been suggested that the best way to prevent double depression is by treating the dysthymia.
 A combination of antidepressants and cognitive therapies can be helpful in preventing major depressive symptoms from occurring.
 Additionally, exercise and good sleep hygiene (e.g., improving sleep patterns) are thought to have an additive effect on treating dysthymic symptoms and preventing them from worsening.